betaflight/betaflight/docs/README.md

 - related control-path, telemetry, CLI, blackbox, and debug plumbing

 The detailed behavior and configuration notes live in [experimental-flight-control.md](experimental-flight-control.md).
+The focused before/after review for the highest-impact behavior changes lives in [flight-control-change-review.md](flight-control-change-review.md).

 ## Build Verification